Kaso45/CoffeeProject/readme.md

 > docker pull kaso45/coffee-project:latest

 ## Wesite link
-You can visit our website via this link [text](https://coffee-project-weld.vercel.app/)
+You can visit our website via this link [The Coffee Corner](https://coffee-project-weld.vercel.app/)